Skip to Main Content

 Specializations Overview

 The practicum experience helps students transition from the role of learner to that of scholar-practitioner.
-To achieve this transition, students develop and engage in a relationship with their Practicum Faculty and an approved preceptor, focusing on roles and role functions; the achievement of individualized Learning Objectives; and the completion of a project conceptualized by them and their preceptor, and approved by their practicum course Faculty Member or SME.
+To achieve this transition, students develop and engage in a relationship with their Practicum Faculty and an approved preceptor, focusing on roles and role functions; the achievement of individualized Learning Objectives; and the completion of a project conceptualized by them and their preceptor, and approved by their practicum course Faculty Member.
 Practicum courses or practicum competencies (Tempo Learning®) are designed to be the capstone experience for students.
 The practicum experience requires students to apply the knowledge, concepts, and skills that they have acquired in their didactic courses during their program of study particularly in relation to their specialization.
 Therefore, didactic courses should be completed prior to entering practicum courses.

 • Nurse Executive: Under the guidance of a preceptor in a leadership role, students apply knowledge, theories, and expertise in leadership and management to the practicum experience.